ronangaillard/blog/content/posts/reverse-engineering-epson-filmscan-200.md

 A while ago I found an Epson FilmScan 200 on leboncoin (the French Craigslist) for 10 euros.
 It's a dedicated 35mm film scanner from 1997 that scans at 1200 DPI optical.
 At that price, worth a try.

 The catch?
-This scanner only has a SCSI interface and the official drivers only work on Mac OS 8/9 or Windows 95/98.
+This scanner only has a SCSI interface and the official drivers only work on Mac System 7/8 or Windows 95/98.
 My main machines are modern Macs.
 I could install a virtual machine, but SCSI passthrough is basically impossible.
 I could use a USB-to-SCSI adapter, but those are expensive and often don't work well with scanners.

 But wait.
 I have a Mac SE/30 sitting on my desk.
 The same one I [brought back to life](/posts/my-mac-se30-is-back-alive/) a few years ago.
 It has SCSI.
 It runs System 7.
 Could I scan directly on it?